John McGinn: International career

 McGinn won his 50th cap for Scotland on 24 September 2022, in a 2–1 win against Republic of Ireland.
-During that same international period he again captained the team, as Andrew Robertson was absent due to injury.
+During that same international period he again captained the team, as Andy Robertson was absent due to injury.
 A goalless draw against Ukraine secured first place in the group and promotion to the top level of the Nations League.

 McGinn was named in Scotland's squad for the UEFA Euro 2024 finals in Germany.
 A week later, he started the opening match of the tournament, where Scotland lost 5–1 to hosts Germany.
 He went on to start against both Switzerland and Hungary as Scotland finished bottom of Group A with one point from three matches.

 On 15 November 2024, McGinn came on as a substitute and scored the only goal of the game as Scotland beat Croatia 1–0 at Hampden in the UEFA Nations League.
 In doing so, he became Scotland's joint fourth all-time top goalscorer alongside Ally McCoist.

+McGinn playing for Scotland in 2026.

+On 19 May 2026, McGinn was selected in the 26-man squad for the 2026 FIFA World Cup.
+He was named player of the match after scoring the lone goal in their first World Cup group match against Haiti on 13 June, marking Scotland's first World Cup win since 1990.
+In addition, he became the oldest Scottish player to score at a World Cup at 31 years and 238 days.

 Playing style

-McGinn has an unusual running style ("I don't think anyone runs the way I do") and a large backside ("I don't think anyone has a backside the size of me"), which he uses to shield the ball and turn opponents.
-His style of movement has drawn comparisons to fellow Scottish footballer Kenny Dalglish, who deployed a similar style of play during his career.
+McGinn has a low centre of balance, allowing him to deploy an unusual running style, where his body remains low to the ground; his former Hibs teammate Niklas Gunnarsson has described his running style as "like he's falling down, with his head facing the floor".
+He has unusually large buttocks which he uses to shield the ball and turn opponents, as well as draw fouls from defenders; in interviews, McGinn has poked fun at his own build, commenting that "no one" has a backside as large as his.
+This style of movement has led to comparisons between McGinn and fellow Scottish footballer Kenny Dalglish, who deployed a similar style of play during his career.
+McGinn is also known to frequently shoot from a distance and start attacks from midfield.
+Writing for ESPN in their 2026 FC 100 list of the best attacking midfielders in world football, Sam Tighe described McGinn as "one of the most highly effective footballers around," opining that "opponents still have no idea how to handle him".